 The YMCA is a Christian based organization.
 When our programs are located in a facility other than a public school, we reserve the right to acknowledge and celebrate religious holidays.
 We do respect each family's choice to follow a different faith and value the culture that each family brings into our program.
 While we cannot exclude a child from the rest of the group during an activity, we can work with you to provide an alternative activity.
+We also encourage families to share their celebrations, customs and traditions with the entire class.
 Please talk with your child's classroom teacher, the director, or the program supervisor to arrange a time to share how your family celebrates!